SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-08-scotus-atrocities-2022.md

   that the _are_ related.
 The verdict, with a $p$-value of $p \sim 0.5\%$, is that they are in fact related.

 So, yeah: I'm steamed about those Team Evil bloc votes.
+(You can, of course, argue that this result is more about me than about any objective merits of policy.
+That's fine; at least I know what I'm mad about and I'm consistent about that anger.)

 Time to eliminate the filibuster, expand the court, and maybe impeach a few of the more problematic justices.
 Thomas, with his compromised ethical position comes to mind: why